A Note on the Existence of Gibbs Marked Point Processes with Applications in Stochastic Geometry: Gibbs--Laguerre tessellations

-To model a random Laguerre diagram, we consider a Laguerre diagram with random generator $L(\Psi)$, where $\Psi$ is a marked point process in the space $\rtwo \times (0,\infty)$.
-Our aim was to consider $\Psi$ to be an infinite-volume marked Gibbs point process with energy function depending on the geometric properties of $L(\Psi)$ and to use Theorem \ref{th:Existencetheorem} to show that there exists an infinite-volume Gibbs-Laguerre measure with unbounded weights.
+To model a random Laguerre diagram $L(\Psi)$, we consider a Laguerre diagram with random set of generators $\Psi$, where $\Psi$ is a marked point process in the space $\rtwo \times (0,\infty)$.
+Our aim was to consider $\Psi$ to be an infinite-volume marked Gibbs point process with energy function depending on the geometric properties of $L(\Psi)$ and to use Theorem \ref{th:Existencetheorem} to show that there exists an infinite-volume Gibbs--Laguerre measure with unbounded weights.
 Unfortunately, the range assumption $\hr$ turned out to be an insurmountable obstacle, and our approach needed to be adjusted.